vsmile-dev/vsmile-hardware-docs/cpu.md

 # CPU

-The V-Smile processor is a Sunplus μnSP, implementing version 1.2 of the ISA.
+The V-Smile processor is a Sunplus μnSP implementing version 1.2 of the ISA.

+This document does not attempt to distinguish between ISA versions, so information contained may not be applicable to other Sunplus chipsets.

 [Registers](#registers)